Rawan-Kh/alx-low_level_programming/README.md

-# C programming basics and  Betty-style.
+# C programming and  Betty-style.